TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 other backends, it does not implement the :code:`TaggableInterface`, so cache entries can not be tagged and flushed by tag.
 This improves the performance if cache entries do not need such tagging.
 TYPO3 CMS core uses this backend for its central core cache (that hold autoloader cache entries and other important cache entries).
-The core cache is usually flushed completly and does not need specific cache entry eviction.
+The core cache is usually flushed completely and does not need specific cache entry eviction.

 .. _caching-backend-pdo: